quux00/mybatis-koans/README.md

     [INFO] BUILD SUCCESS
     [INFO] ------------------------------------------------------------------------

-Note that for the H2 version it starts ("spawns") the H2 database, runs the koan (Koan02 in this case), which has three test targets and then stops the H2 server.
-If you choose mysql or postgresql it will just run the koan, **not** start and stop the db server.
+Note that for the H2 version it starts ("spawns") the H2 database, runs the koan (Koan02 in this case), which has three test targets, and then stops the H2 server.
+If you choose mysql or postgresql it will just run the koan; it will **not** start and stop the db server.

 #### ant